teamhanko/hanko/hanko-js/README.md

 The following parts are available:

-- `container` the UI container
+- `container` - the UI container
-- `button` every button element
+- `button` - every button element
-- `primary-button` the primary button
+- `primary-button` - the primary button
-- `secondary-button` the secondary button on the email login page
+- `secondary-button` - the secondary button on the email login page
-- `input` every input field
+- `input` - every input field
-- `text-input` every input field not used for passcodes
+- `text-input` - every input field not used for passcodes
+- `paragraph` - the paragraph elements
-- `passcode-input` the passcode input fields
+- `passcode-input` - the passcode input fields
 - `link` - the links in the footer section
-- `error` the error message container
+- `error` - the error message container
-- `error-text` the error message
+- `error-text` - the error message
-- `divider` the horizontal divider on the login page
+- `divider` - the horizontal divider on the login page
-- `divider-text` the divider text
+- `divider-text` - the divider text

 ### Example